An easy sweet, thick Spanish hot chocolate made with bittersweet dark chocolate and whole milk. Best served with churros.

 - Add the cornstarch to the warm whole milk.
 In a saucepan, add the milk and heat over medium-low heat.
 Whisk in the cornstarch to the warm milk until it has dissolved.
 It helps to dissolve faster when the milk is warmed up.

 - Add the grated chocolate.
 Add the grated chocolate into the saucepan, while stirring, until the chocolate has completely melted.
-Add the sugar, if using, and continue stirring until the hot chocolate has thicken, about 5 minutes.
+Add the sugar, if using, and continue stirring until the hot chocolate has thickened about 5 minutes.
 It will smell so good!

-- BONUS: Make churros!
+- Make churros!
 These two things go hand in hand in my world so might as well make yourself a batch of homemade churros for dipping into this thick hot chocolate.

 That’s all folks!
 Can’t wait for you to make it!